CITS2002 Systems Programming

 • the time taken to perform read()s into different sized input buffers (character arrays into which we read the file's contents).

-On Linux or macOS the file /bin/bash is the executable bash shell.
-It's about 1MB in size.
+On Linux or macOS the file /bin/bash holds the initial instructions and data of the executable bash shell.
+It's about 1.2MB in size.
 For this workshop we'll need a much larger file, so we can use our shell (which is a programming language in disguise!) to quickly make 1000 copies of the file (so you'll need about 1GB of spare disk space):

 prompt> for i in {1..1000} ; do cat /bin/bash >> /tmp/huge ; done